behcetilhan/ombd-movie-search/README.md

 App uses axios to fetch data from [OMdb API](http://www.omdbapi.com/).
 Then it passes the returned data to localstorage and app context for app-wide usage.

-App is initialized with an itial state created and distributed by the Context.
-Also checks localstorage for any previous user searches
+App is initialized with an initial state created and distributed by the Context.
+Also it checks localstorage for any previous user searches

 ```sh
 export const initialState = {